gregwhitaker/gopher/gopher-server/README.md

 # gopher-server
-Self-hosted Google "Go" links service.
+Self-hosted Google "go" short-links service.

+This service is responsible for both managing and resolving go-links.

+## Local Development

-## Building the Service
+### Building the Service
 Run the following command to build the service:

     ./gradlew clean build

-## Running the Service
+### Running the Service
 Run the following command to start the service in `local` development mode:

     ./gradlew bootRunLocal